Guns In Belize

-That’s not to say I have not experienced petty crime.
-I have.
-I had a weed whacker disappear when I left it outside for two weeks while I was visiting family back home in Ireland.
-I was living in town, in a low-rent neighborhood, so it was my own fault.
-Don’t leave things lying around where someone can pick them up.
-It’s too much of a temptation.
-I’d say this is true anywhere in the world.
+My friend, though, did experience theft.
+A weed whacker disappeared when he left it outside for two weeks while he was visiting family back in Ireland.
+He recognized that it was his own fault.
+You can’t leave things lying around where someone can pick them up.
+It’s too much of a temptation anywhere in the world.

 Car theft is almost non-existent in this country.
 There are only four highways, and the police maintain checkpoints at the start and end of each of them.
 There is just no way to easily move a stolen vehicle.
 On the off chance that your car did go missing, the likeliest explanation would be that someone (maybe after a few beers too many) borrowed it to get home.
 You could expect it to turn up the next day.

-That said, gun ownership in this country is a privilege, not a right.
-Strict gun laws mean draconian measures are on the books for those found with any unlicensed guns or ammunition.
+That said, gun ownership in Belize is considered a privilege, not a right.
+Strict gun laws mean draconian measures on the books for anyone found with an unlicensed gun or ammunition.

 Belize Offers Three Classes Of Legal Gun Ownership

-Farm Shotgun: Licensed for the protection of livestock from predators and vermin on your farm (with the size of the farm or vermin not really mattering).
+Farm Shotgun: Licensed for the protection of livestock from predators and vermin on your farm (regardless the size of your “farm”).
 If you hold a farm license, your gun should be taken off your farm only once a year for relicensing at the district police station.

 Hunting Rifle or Shotgun: These can be carried openly but must be unloaded and in a case or wrapped in cloth when in towns or villages.
 Non-Belizeans are also required to obtain tags for specific game animals.
 Hunting is a popular pastime in Belize.
-Many animals are protected in this country, but specific hunting seasons are in place for non-endangered game animals.
+Many animals are protected, but specific hunting seasons are in place for non-endangered game animals.